 Hair gets its color thanks to a pigment called melanin.
 Its role is to protect the skin against UV rays and any type of invisible light.
-It’s the same substance that gives eyes and skin its color.
+Melanin is the same substance that gives eyes and skin its color.

-The absence of melanin is what makes grays appear.
+The absence of melanin is what makes gray hair appear.